YuzhenYe/WET/README.md

 Sample output:
 8.9
 ```
 - Exhaustive search.
 Review the "finding friends" (Week 34); USACO: Wormholes problem (Week 35).
 Practice 1: generate all possible bit sequences of length n.
-For example, if n = 2, there are four possible bit sequences (00 01 10 11).
+For example, if n = 2, there are four possible bit sequences (00 01 10 11) (see [solution 1](https://github.com/YuzhenYe/WET/blob/master/basics/bitseq.cpp); [solution 2](https://github.com/YuzhenYe/WET/blob/master/basics/bitseq-2.cpp)).
 Practice 2: number crunchers, two number crunchers are set to crunch n numbers, the score each cruncher receives is the same as the sum of the numbers he/she crunched.
-List all the possible scoring outputs.
+List all the possible scoring outputs. (see [a solution](https://github.com/YuzhenYe/WET/blob/master/basics/cruncher.cpp))
 ```
 Sample input:
 3